Computing the twisted $L^2$-Euler characteristic: Final remarks

 The Singer conjecture, from which we took inspiration for Conjecture~\ref{conj:thurston5}, might play an important role, as it determines the sign of even-dimensional closed aspherical manifolds, and this sign is inherited by the twisted $L^2$-Euler characteristic of virtually fibered classes in odd-dimensional closed aspherical manifolds.
 This ``sign constancy'' is exploited in the definition of the Thurston norm by considering only surfaces of non-positive characteristic, which are exactly the aspherical ones.

-Finally, such a geometric description could produce an \emph{exact} (and possibly more efficient) algorithm for the computation of this invariant, of a combinatorial nature akin to normal surface methods in $3$- and $4$-manifold theory.
+While our ``algebraic'' approach allows for relative ease of computation, relying on well-established computational homology methods, such a geometric description could produce a more efficient, direct algorithm for the computation of this invariant, of a combinatorial nature akin to normal surface methods in $3$- and $4$-manifold theory.
 This would, in turn, enable more experimentation and a better understanding of the twisted $L^2$-Euler characteristic.